RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 Yes Git and GitKraken are aware of what files are within the repository, and which files are being tracked and which aren't and which files have changed since the last commit.

+### The need for GitKraken to modify GitHub accounts seems quite far reaching are you confident this is ok?

+Yes it is perfectly fine and is a required for you to interact with GitHub from within GitKraken.

+### I have Git Bash installed is this equivalent to Git?

+Git Bash is a part of [Git for Windows](https://gitforwindows.org/) and will work fine for you if you wish to work at the command line, but GitKraken includes its own version of Git and will work fine.

+### I received a message about Clone failed due to WSAsetup?

+This is likely due to trying to use your own SSH keys with GitKraken.
+You should instead let GitKraken manage the SSH keys.
+Under _File > Preferences > SSH_ ensure the _Use local SSH agent_ box is ticked.
+This greys out the other options and should resolve the issue.

 ## Miscellaneous